Right in the heart of Romania, there’s one city that seems to have defied the rules of time.

 Here’s a sneak peek:

 That said, you can always count on us to offer advantageous tours to get to Sighisoara.
-Our pick is this Medieval City of Sighisoara 2-day tour.
+Our pick is this Transylvania Break 2-day tour.

-You could opt to go only for this one, or you can choose to use it as a starting point to exploring more of Transylvania.
+You could opt to go only for this one, or you can choose to use it as a starting point to explore more of Transylvania.

 In this case, make sure you drop us a call or visit our site to get a personalized offer.